 It is no secret that game development has become an incredibly challenging industry where large studios invest millions and spend months or even years on a single project.
-Games like The Witcher 3: Wild Hunt or World of Warcraft were in the state of development for between 3 and 5 years, let alone they were created by the joint effort of large-scale companies.
+Games like The Witcher 3: Wild Hunt or World of Warcraft were in the state of development for between 3 and 5 years, let alone created by the joint effort of large-scale companies.

 According to research, 17% of PC and console games were labeled “indie” in 2022, as opposed to 13% in 2021.
 So, is it possible to develop a PC, console, or mobile game solo?
 Let us start from the beginning.
 Well, the world-known classic Tetris was first created by a single person.
 The same goes for more modern titles like Pinstripe, Braid, or Axiom Verge.

 Beyond question, making a video game solo is challenging, and not everyone is mentally prepared for it.
 Fortunately, this article has all the answers you may need before launching your first indie game project solo.
 Keep reading and learn more!

 Mainly, making games solo requires changing a range of hats, from programming to 2D/3D art production, time management, and even marketing.
 Critical decision-making is also necessary since you will need to make research-based and impactful decisions without consulting with reliable partners.

 Moreover, insight into the market and knowledge of a tech stack account for two other essential features you must be aware of before jumping into your first solo project.
 At first sight, it may seem too much, but once you get into it and watch your dream game come to life, things start to pop up differently.
 After all, the choice is yours.
 You can always do all the work from scratch or hire game developers to help you out.

 First, ensure you cherry-picked the best game engine that fits your project.
 Most likely, the choice will be between Unity and Unreal Engine.
 If you opt for indie solo game development, Unity will become your best friend.
 It is a perfect match for beginners willing to create their first platformer, FPS, or a simple mobile project.